threathawkproject/.github/profile/README.md

 ## Welcome!
 ThreatHawk is an investigative threat intelligence platform that empowers cyberthreat analysts by placing at the power of open-source tools at their fingertips.
 It allows them to collect meaningful intelligence data about **IP addresses**, **domains**, **emails**, and **file hashes** through a single click.

-**Note:** We've kept the repositories private since this project is still under development.

 ## Tools and Technologies
 - Python (Django and FastAPI)
 - PostgreSQL